tikalk/hib-lab-no-solution/README.md

 10. Map the Celebrity class – It should extend the Person class and should have famousName persistent property.
 Both Persons and Celebrities should be persisted in the same table.
 User the person_type column as a discriminator column.
 Run again the tests and make sure the Person table has 2 new columns : person_type and famousName (follow the create table statements).

-Exercise 1b
+## Exercise 1b
-1. Create another domain object called Car with the following properties: id – java.lang.Integer – will serve as the Car identifier. serialNo – java.lang.String – a unique serial number comes with the car – use it as “business key” for Car. manufacturer – java.lang.String the manufacturer of the car. model – java.util.Date The creation date of the car.
+1. Create another domain object called Car with the following properties (Add getter and setters for the properties - setId should be private):
+    * id – java.lang.Integer – will serve as the Car identifier.
+    * serialNo – java.lang.String – a unique serial number comes with the car – use it as “business key” for Car.

-	Add getter and setters for the properties (setId should be private).
+    * manufacturer – java.lang.String the manufacturer of the car.
+    * model – java.util.Date The creation date of the car.

 2. Run your Test and check your mapping is OK – see that a new table is created for the Car class.
 3. Add “cars” property of type java.util.Set to the Person class.
 Add getter and setters to the class.
 4. Map the cars as a oneToMany relationships between the Person and the Car.